EmpoweredMinistry/Word4Mood/README.md

 # Word4Mood
-Bible mobile app to search bible verses based on your mood.
+Bible Mobile App that allows you to search bible verses based on your mood.